tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/Activities/06-Stu_Dictionaries/README.md

     * Largest bank
     * Smallest bank

-  * Use an if-else statement and lists to compare and group banks by their corresponding market capitalization: mega-cap, large-cap, mid-cap, and small-cap.
+  * Use an if-else statement and lists to compare and group banks by their corresponding market capitalization: `mega-cap`, `large-cap`, `mid-cap`, and `small-cap`.

-    * mega-cap: Market capitalization greater than or equal to $300 billion.
+    * `mega-cap`: Market capitalization greater than or equal to $300 billion.

-    * large-cap: Market capitalization greater than or equal to $10 billion and less than $300 billion.
+    * `large-cap`: Market capitalization greater than or equal to $10 billion and less than $300 billion.

-    * mid-cap: Market capitalization greater than or equal to $2 and less than $10 billion.
+    * `mid-cap`: Market capitalization greater than or equal to $2 and less than $10 billion.

-    * small-cap: Market capitalization greater than or equal to $300 million and less than $2 billion.
+    * `small-cap`: Market capitalization greater than or equal to $300 million and less than $2 billion.

 ### Hints